Pentagon Dissections

 Compared to the other dodecagram dissections this one is particularly inefficient.
 This is due to the dimensions of the pentagon making it impractical to form a pentagon tessellation that can overlay a dodecagram tessellation.

-By turning over pieces we can improve the dissection, but a entirely different technique is required if the dissection is to be improved further.
+By turning over pieces we can improve the dissection, but a entirely different method is required if the dissection is to be improved further.

 Pentagon — Silver Rectangle (5 pieces)